ariadnavigo/cras/README.md

 To set a task list, pass the -n option and the name of the file that will hold the list.
 The tasks will be read from standard input, each line being a new task.
 Cras stops reading when it reaches EOF.
-The same -n flag allows for adding new tasks if the file already exists.

 The -t and -T, followed by the task number, mark the task as done or pending, respectively.

+Adding new tasks to an already existing file is possible by using the -a option.

 For further usage information, please refer to the cras(1) manual page.